Bylaws | Structure | BOD Standing Committees | BOD Shared Commitments 2021

 ![]() |

-Katye Newhouse - IMC Board Member They/Them Katye is the director of Prism Studios and long-time Champaign-Urbana resident. |
+Katye Newhouse - IMC Board Member They/Them Katye is the co-director of Prism Community Art School and a long-time Champaign-Urbana resident. |

 ![]() |